qusar01/Sudoku/README.md

 # Sudoku
-Implementation of the classical Sudoku game.
+Implementation of the Sudoku game in Java.